 The CM600 is a little on the tall side, but it's got a funky futuristic look.
 Like other Netgear modems, it has a one-year warranty.

 Not every home internet user needs to pay for a more expensive modem.
-If your service plan caps its speeds at 100 Mbps, TP-Link's TC-7610 modem can serve you ably without denting your budget.
-(A newer version — the TP-Link TC-7650 — can handle higher-speed homes, but we haven't tested that model; that said, TP-Link's home networking equipment tends to be fairly reliable, and most customer reviews of this modem express satisfaction with how it performs.)
+If your service plan caps its speeds at 100 Mbps, TP-Link's TC-7610 modem can serve you ably without denting your budget, though this older modem can be tricky to find these days.
+A newer version — the TP-Link TC-7650 — can handle higher-speed homes, but we haven't tested that model.
+That said, TP-Link's home networking equipment tends to be fairly reliable, and most customer reviews of this modem express satisfaction with how the TC-7650 performs.

 The TP-Link TC-7610 is an 8 x 4 cable modem with a pleasing oval shape and a two-year warranty.
 We did find its indicator lights hard to spot, though.
 It's compatible with most major internet providers, including Comcast, Cox and Spectrum, so TP-Link's modem will likely serve you well.